 I initially selected 14 countries for the first annual overview of the Far East.
 In my mind, a particularly interesting group had emerged that combined geographic location with a similar policy ideal while still encompassing major cultural differences.
-Looking at the graphs briefly, I considered removing Thailand and Indonesia from this collection and to add them to the countries around India.
+These are New Zealand, Australia, Papua New Guinea, Laos, Singapore, Malaysia, Thailand, Cambodia, Vietnam, China, South Korea and Japan respectively.
+Looking at the graphs briefly, I decided to remove Thailand and Indonesia from this collection and to add them to the countries around India.
 What remains is a collection of 12 countries in which COVID has never caused more than 50 victims per million inhabitants in an entire year.
 An indication that the pandemic is under long-term control?